-Explanation: Child support is not taxable.
+Explanation: D) Child support is not taxable.
 Page Ref.: I:2-3 and I:2-4, Tables I:2-2 and I:2-3

-12) All of the following items are deductions for adjusted gross income except
+- 12) All of the following items are deductions for adjusted gross income except

-A) alimony paid.
+- A) alimony paid.

-B) trade or business expenses.
+- B) trade or business expenses.

-C) rent and royalty expenses.
+- C) rent and royalty expenses.

-D) state and local income taxes.
+- D) state and local income taxes.

-Explanation: State and local income taxes are itemized deductions.
+Explanation: D) State and local income taxes are itemized deductions.

-- 13) All of the following items are deductions for adjusted gross income except - A) moving expenses. - B) unreimbursed employee business expenses. - C) qualifying contributions to individual retirement accounts. - D) one-half of self-employment taxes paid.
+- 13) All of the following items are deductions for adjusted gross income except - A) moving expenses. - B) unreimbursed employee business expenses. - C) qualifying contributions to individual retirement accounts. - D) one-half of self-employment taxes on year's earnings.

-Explanation: Unreimbursed employee business expenses are miscellaneous itemized deductions.
+Explanation: B) Unreimbursed employee business expenses are miscellaneous itemized deductions.